shawnsmithdev/ddbmap/README.md

 go get -u golang.org/x/sync
 ```

+The current tagged version is v0.0.x, which [implies](https://tip.golang.org/cmd/go/#hdr-Module_compatibility_and_semantic_versioning) that users should have *no expectations of stability or backwards compatibility*.
+This is especially true while AWS Go SDK v2 is still in unreleased preview.

 # Motivation
 The AWS Go SDK is fairly low level.
 It acts as a kind of wrapper around the AWS REST API.